 4. Carve out some ‘me time’

-Just because you’re social distancing with others, doesn’t mean that you won’t experience bouts of quarantine fatigue.
+Just because you’re socially distancing with others, doesn’t mean that you won’t experience bouts of quarantine fatigue.
 In fact, their presence may even make the symptoms worse.
 This is why you should carve out some time for yourself.

-Find a quiet place to read a book, to meditate, or find a separate corner of the house to listen to your favorite podcast.
+Find a quiet place to read a book, meditate, or find a separate corner of the house to listen to your favorite podcast.